SiposPtr/SiposPtr.github.io/index.md

 I am trying to make it look like a normal site, but it will take a lot of time.

-### About me
-I am an 18 years old Hungarian boy who loves IT and programming.
-I learn IT at school.

 ### Me & IT
 My father works to an IT company so I was at a very technical environment from my childhood.